 Visitors will enjoy museum exhibits including examples of Hulman & Co. products and brands, an antique racecar from the Indianapolis Motor Speedway and Clabber Girl delivery wagon.
 You’ll be transported back in time with the antique household items and kitchen appliances, vintage toys, and old-fashioned coal generator.

-The museum hours are below.
-Visitors may enter via the revolving door on the northeast corner of 9th Street and Wabash Avenue or via the Bake Shop off of 9th Street.
-Parking is available in the lot across from the bake shop entrance on 9th Street.
+During museum hours, visitors may enter via the revolving door on the northeast corner of 9th Street and Wabash Avenue or via the Bake Shop Café off of 9th Street.
+Parking is available in the lot across from the Bake Shop Café entrance on 9th Street.

-Guided museum tours and culinary tour packages are available by appointment only.
-Please contact our tour coordinator at 812-232-9446 or email@example.com for more information.
+Museum tour packages and culinary demo packages are available by appointment only.
+Please contact our tour coordinator at 812-478-7111 or [email protected] for more information.